uclouvain/openjpeg/_posts/2017-04-27-Faster OpenJPEG is on track.md

 This plan has also been made possible thanks to the support of the International Image Interoperability Framework ([IIIF](http://iiif.io/)), the Council on Library and Information Resources ([CLIR](https://www.clir.org/)), [intoPIX](http://www.intopix.com), and of course the Image and Signal Processing Group ([ISPGroup](http://sites.uclouvain.be/ispgroup/index.php/Main/HomePage)) from University of Louvain ([UCL](https://uclouvain.be), Belgium) hosting the OpenJPEG project.

 The primary goal of this improvement plan is to upgrade OpenJPEG so that it meets the needs of the Digital Library Community.
-Practically, Even Rouault, already known for its contribution on multi-threading, will work towards improving several aspects of the code.
+Practically, Even Rouault, already known for his contributions on multi-threading, will work towards improving several aspects of the code.
 Main focus is the decoding speed, region-of-interest decoding and memory footprint.

 Project status will be publicly accessible on [Github](https://github.com/uclouvain/openjpeg/projects/1).